Kirre69/Group_4/README.md

 ## Overview
 OWASP Juice Shop was used for this project, it offers a vast amount of different attack vectors to be explored and exploited.
 However we have chosen to highlight some of the XSS and SQL Injection exploits because they are some of the most well known in the area of Web Application attacks.

+### Authors
-Hampus Rodian
+- Hampus Rodian
-William Mattsson
+- William Mattsson
-David Thornberg
+- David Thornberg
-Kristijan Danilovic Labudovic
+- Kristijan Danilovic Labudovic

 ## Introduction
 This project aims to explore and demonstrate two well known vulnerabilities in web security: Cross-site Scripting (XSS) and SQL injection (SQLi).
 By working in a controlled lab environment, based on Juice Shop by OWASP also supplemented with tools in Kali Linux such as Burp Suite and SQLmap, we were able to identify and document real time vulnerabilities without risking real systems or data.